PoojaBrahma/Blended-Labs-2025-26-Even/Ex. 2 Build your VPC and Launch a Web Server/README.md

 Install and start a web server (Apache HTTPD) on the EC2 instance using user data or manual commands.

-Create a simple HTML page and verify that it can be accessed from a web browser using the public IP address of the instance.---
+Create a simple HTML page and verify that it can be accessed from a web browser using the public IP address of the instance.

 ## Workflow (Student Explanation)

-(Write the steps you followed in your own words)

-1. ---
-2. ---
-3. ---
-4. ---
-5. ---
+1. Set up a VPC with public and private subnets.

+2. Added extra subnets in a second Availability Zone.

+3. Configured the route tables, Internet Gateway, and NAT Gateway.

+4. Created a security group and launched an EC2 instance as a web server.

+5. Checked the deployed web server using its public DNS address.

 ---